-Students enrolled in prekindergarten or kindergarten are required to attend school and are subject to the compulsory attendance requirements if they remain enrolled.
+Students enrolled in prekindergarten or kindergarten are required to attend school and are subject to the compulsory attendance requirements as long as they remain enrolled.

 Exemptions to Compulsory Attendance

 All Grade Levels

 State law allows exemptions to the compulsory attendance requirements for several types of absences if the student makes up all work.
 These include the following activities and events: